finsberg/pulse/README.md

 see e.g [this issue](https://github.com/conda-forge/hdf5-feedstock/issues/51).

 ## Getting started
 Check out the demos in the demo folder.
+These demos are currently in jupyter notebook format.
+If you want to run them as python files you can convert the notebooks to `.py` files using e.g [jupytext](https://jupytext.readthedocs.io/en/latest/)

 ## Automated test
 Test are provided in the folder [`tests`](tests).
 You can run the test with `pytest`
 ```
-python -m pytest tests -vv
+python3 -m pytest tests -vv
 ```